 We don’t know the end of the story

 Adoption is often a real joy, and we are so blessed by the family God has given us.
-But there are regular moments of frustration and sadness, and much as we try to shield our birth kids from any impact, the reality is that adoption does sometimes affect them negatively.
+But there are regular moments of frustration and sadness – and, much as we try to shield our birth kids from any impact, the reality is that adopting after having a biological child does sometimes affect them negatively.

 However thin it appears to be, we must cling to the thread of hope in Paul’s promise here in Romans.
-The suffering our children are going through will eventually lead to perseverance, build their character, and instil in them a hope for something better to come.
+The suffering our children are going through, due to our mixing biological and adopted kids, will eventually lead to perseverance, build their character, and instil in them a hope for something better to come.

 Too often, us Western parents are concerned for our children’s safety and comfort, as if the best way to raise a child is to place them inside an artificial existence which bears no resemblance to the world around them.
 But you don’t make a plant grow by putting it in a lidded jar, and neither will our children grow into healthy adults by being shielded from all suffering.